adypappi/infra/README.md

  - Extreme programming pair : One implement and test Other apply on real concrete case.
  - Each ParametricActionFunction is reversible.

-Quality is the perception of the user when he use the triplet and show that the result is stable clean and reliable and reproductible.
+Quality is the perception of the user when he use the triplet and show that the result is stable clean reliable and reproductible.

 # Presentation